UCSD-ECEMAE-148/winter-2025-final-project-team-8/README.md

 <hr>

 # Abstract
-Going fast have always been an important topic.
-With recently technology advancement of autonomous car, we found the need to go faster... without a driver.
-The scope of the project is to ultilize ForzaETH repo and integrating with lidar vision in-order to adapt the car to every track without physical traning. the car will map out the track layout and will compute the best possible way to get around the track.
+Going fast has always been an important topic.
+With recent technological advancements in autonomous cars, we found the need to go faster... without a driver.
+The scope of the project is to utilize the ForzaETH repo and integrate it with lidar vision in order to adapt the car to every track without physical training.
+The car will map out the track layout and compute the best possible way to get around the track.
 <hr>

 # What We Promised
 - Optimizing Vehicle Racing Performance using Lidar SLAM and EKF with IMU and VESC outputs.
-- Creating a optimal trajectory raceline with an algorithm and following the path using Pure Pursuit/Model and Acceleration-based Pursuit controllers.
+- Creating an optimal trajectory race line with an algorithm and following the path using Pure Pursuit/Model and Acceleration-based Pursuit controllers.
 Based on ForzaETH repo.
 ## System Architecture of ForzaETH stack
 ![image](https://github.com/user-attachments/assets/b398c61d-68ae-4752-8daa-eeb8c0e006f3)
 ## State Estimation Architecture of ForzaETH